payshares-staging/gulp-solar/README.md

 > A gulp plugin to build the [kelp framework](https://github.com/stellar/kelp)

 This plugin builds the kelp framework css and js.
 It follows the build process laid out in the [kelp build overview](https://github.com/stellar/kelp/blob/master/docs/kelp-overview.md).

-It uses the kelp
+This plugin is currently not finished yet especially.
+The final product will return just a scss library bundle and a css file.

 ## Install
 Install with [npm](https://www.npmjs.com/package/gulp-kelp)